Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Reflection/TypeInfo.md

 #### Returns

-The namespace of the [Type](#) , or null if the current instance represents a generic parameter.
+The namespace of the [Type](#), or null if the current instance represents a generic parameter.